-In a way, those Bible films – like “The Greatest Story Ever Told” — seemed like “Ten Commandment” imitations.
+In a way, those Bible films – like “The Greatest Story Ever Told” — seemed like “Ten Commandments” imitations.
 They were made in the ‘60s, boasted casts of 1000s with big-name cameos, and were humorless.
 There was no Pharoah or Dathan to make fun of.
 Jeffrey Hunter and Max Von Sydow were no Yul Brynner or Edward G. Robinson.
 M’yeah, see.
-Jesus always seemed dulled, ethereal and moved in slow motion.
+Jesus always seemed dulled, ethereal and in slow motion.
 There was no action.
 The color always seemed faded – which was odd since we never saw “The Ten Commandments” in color until I was 17.
 (My color sensation was, I discovered later in our basement, because somebody had seen the movie when it came out in the theater in the 1950s and had brought home a hardcover souvenir booklet.)

 The life of “The Ten Commandments” was its action.
 Its significance was family bonding.

-We’ll Be Right Back
+We’ll Be Right Black

 Now, honestly, I didn’t care much for Bible movies then, or the Bible.
 Sunday school was where I collected Bible comic books to take home to show Mom; to prove I’d been to church, whether I’d gone or not.
 (Our variation of trading Sunday School money for candy that predated Stevie Wonder’s memory in “I Wish.”)
 However, the annual “The Ten Commandments” network showing bonded us across generations in a way I only understood later.
 Our ever-boisterous family willingly became silent once the film started, speaking again only during commercials – as if someone had turned on the volume in the house.
 While Mother did the hostess food check, Dad recounted the Biblical accuracy of the film, and we kids madly dashed for the Easter baskets and the bathroom, fighting for who got the seat first.
 Because when the announcers said, ” ‘The Ten Commandments” will be back in a minute,” they actually meant 60 seconds.